 - Jiffy Corn Muffin Mix- Again, I can’t stress this enough….
 Use Jiffy brand corn muffin mix.
 Just the classic blue box just like the photo.
 They also sell a vegetarian version which might be just as good, but I haven’t tried it yet!

 - Canned corn (not drained)- Use any brand you want!
-I use regular (not low sodium) canned corn and you will use the whole thing, juice and all.
+I use regular (not low sodium) whole kernel corn, or sweet corn kernels.
+You will use the whole can, juice and all.

-- Creamed corn- Again, any brand you like, in the original variety.
+- Creamed corn- Again, any brand you like, in the original variety of cream style corn.